 To maintain the visual continuity and pattern of buildings and landscape elements.
 To protect and enhance the visual quality of streetscapes and public spaces.

-Proposed First Floor Addition Complies with Requirements identified on DCP Map/ DCP Controls
+The subject site is a corner block with two street frontages and two side boundaries.
+The proposed First Floor Addition Complies with Requirements identified on DCP Map / DCP Controls